$E_\infty$-cells and general linear groups of infinite fields: The Steinberg module and its tensor square

 We have seen that the codomain is a free $\bk$-module of rank one, and since $1 \in \End_{\bk[\mr{GL}(V)]}(\mr{St}_\bk(V))$ is sent to $\langle-,-\rangle_\bk$, it follows that the identity gives an isomorphism

 In particular if the ring $\bk$ is connected (i.e.\ has no non-trivial idempotents) then there are no non-trivial $\mr{GL}(V)$-equivariant idempotent endomorphisms of $\mr{St}_\bk(V)$. \end{proof}

-We do not know whether $\mr{St}_\bk(V)$ is irreducible, but when $\bk$ is a field in which no non-trivial sum of squares is zero, then it cannot contain any submodules which are finite-dimensional over $\bk$.
+When $\bk$ is a field in which no non-trivial sum of squares is zero, then $\mr{St}_\bk(V)$ cannot contain any submodules which are finite-dimensional over $\bk$.
 Indeed, suppose for contradiction that $A \subset \mr{St}_\bk(V)$ were such a submodule and consider the composition

 It is injective because the pairing is anisotropic, but $A$ and $A^\vee$ are vector spaces of the same finite dimension so it is an isomorphism, so $A$ is a $\bk[\mr{GL}(V)]$-linear summand of $\mr{St}_\bk(V)$.